alidanial7/django-style-guide/{{cookiecutter.project_name}}/docs/style-guide/platform/translations.md

 ## 🧪 Checking conventions

 {%- if cookiecutter.use_code_style == "y" %}
-Pre-commit includes **django-translation-lint** (when enabled in generation) to keep `_()` msgids lowercase.
+Pre-commit includes **django-translation-lint** (when enabled in generation) to keep `_()` msgids lowercase — optional tooling that backs the strong recommendation above.
 Run:

 ```bash
 pre-commit run --all-files
 ```
 {%- else %}
-When adding code-style tooling, enable a gettext lowercase check so msgid casing does not drift.
+When adding code-style tooling, enable a gettext lowercase check so msgid casing does not drift (still a convention preference in the docs; the hook is what makes it mechanical).
 {%- endif %}

 Also spot-check new validators/services for missing `_()` on user-facing strings.